Baka Prase: Events

-After a long break, in September 2022 Ilić had a long-stretched controversy with the Serbian entrepreneur, CEO and founder of the Pink Media Group, Željko Mitrović, both of whom have released diss-tracks against each other.
+In September 2022, Ilić had a long-stretched controversy with Serbian entrepreneur, CEO and founder of the Pink Media Group, Željko Mitrović, both of whom have released diss-tracks against each other.
 Mitrović has also made a documentary film about Ilić.
-The controversy escalated in Ilić's primary, and secondary YouTube channels getting terminated from YouTube.
-Multiple theories were made, and one of them inciting that the whole 'drama' is a publicity stunt, to boost both Mitrović's and Ilić's popularity in their respective industries.
+The controversy escalated in Ilić's primary and secondary YouTube channels being terminated from YouTube.
+Multiple theories were made, one of them inciting that the whole 'drama' was a publicity stunt to boost both Mitrović's and Ilić's popularity in their respective industries.

-In January 2023, Ilić's restaurant caught on fire, by a pedestrian that threw molotov cocktail on it.
+In January 2023, Ilić's restaurant caught on fire by a pedestrian that threw a molotov cocktail.

-In late January 2024, franchise 'Kod Bake' was shut down in major cities.
-Suspecting that Ilić haven't paid enough money to his franchiser, who was allegedly an "anonymous Chinese businessman".
+In late January 2024, the franchise 'Kod Bake' was shut down in major cities.
+This was suspected to be a result of Ilić not paying enough money to his franchiser, who was allegedly an anonymous Chinese businessman.

-In July 2024, Ilić reported a theft from his apartment on the island of Pag, Croatia, estimating the damage at around €250,000.
-According to his social media posts, expensive watches (Rolex), money, and other personal items were taken while he was away filming.
-Ilić offered a €25,000 reward for information leading to the arrest of the perpetrators and the return of stolen goods, while also praising the swift response of the Croatian police.
+In July 2024, Ilić reported that someone robbed his apartment on the island of Pag, Croatia.
+The damage was estimated at around €250,000.
+According to his social media posts, expensive watches (notably Rolexes), money, and other personal items were stolen while he was away filming a song with Voyage.
+Ilić offered a €25,000 reward for information about the perpetrators.
+This led to the perpetrators being arrested and Ilić‘s stolen goods being returned to him.
+Ilić also praised the swift response by the Croatian police.

-Ilić and Anja Bla ended their relationship in July 2024.
-Ilić stated that Bla initiated the breakup, while Bla reported that Ilić psychologically abused and manipulated her, causing her to feel unsafe, which led to the separation.

-Ilić lost his main and secondary YouTube channels on February 18 2024.
-Following the deactivations, he stated that he had never felt worse, posting an image of himself on the floor with the message, "They took everything from me, they are shutting down my businesses, channels, they're just bringing me down.
+On February 18, 2025, Ilić's main and second channel was terminated from YouTube.
+Following the termination, he stated that he had never felt worse, posting an image of himself on the floor with the message, "They took everything from me, they are shutting down my businesses, channels, they're just bringing me down.
 I don't know what I'll do, I swear, I've never been worse."
 However, he soon returned by opening new channels and continuing live streams on other platforms.

+In mid September 2025, Ilić raised suspicions and accusations on one of his live streams that Luka Bojović, better known as Lux, was faking certain aspects of his life.
+This sparked a public conflict.
+During their public drama, Ilić made allegations and alleged evidence, including correspondence, that suggested the winners of Luka Bojović's giveaways were prearranged or rigged.
+It escalated to the point where Luka Bojović made serious allegations, stating that if anything happened, Ilić would be to blame.
+At the end of September, Luka Bojović made a public apology to Ilić and admitted that some of Ilić's statements were true.

+On the night of February 15, 2026, Ilić's Brabus G-Wagen was set on fire in front of his apartment.
+The front and interior of the vehicle were completely destroyed.
+Afterwards, the police arrived and conducted an on-site investigation.
+Dozens of curious onlookers gathered where the police warned them not to approach.
+The Serbian police launched a search for the perpetrator.
+On February 18, the person who set fire to the car was identified and arrested.